swaptacular/swpt_accounts/protocol.rst

    The value of the ``config`` field in the rejected message.

 rejected_at_ts : date-time
-   The moment at which the `ConfigureAccount`_ message was rejected.
+   The moment at which the `ConfigureAccount`_ request was rejected.

 rejection_code : string
-   The reason for the rejection of the `ConfigureAccount`_ message.
+   The reason for the rejection of the `ConfigureAccount`_ request.
 Between 0 and 30 symbols, ASCII only.

 RejectedTransfer